Home

 I am a computational political scientist who works on civil unrest and migration, particularly on African and European cases these days.
 I am curently an Assistant Professor at the Faculté de Gouvernance, Science Économique, et Sociale at Mohammed VI Polytechnic University (Rabat, Morocco).

-My scientific work includes award winning pieces published with the Journal of European Public Policy, the Journal of Computational Social Science, Journal of Information Technology & Politics, Political Studies Review, and Sociological Methods & Research.
+My scientific work includes award winning pieces published with journals such as Politics and Religion, the Journal of European Public Policy, the Journal of Computational Social Science, the Journal of Information Technology & Politics, Political Studies Review, and Sociological Methods & Research.
 Check this page for my publications and their PDFs

-My ongoing work typically focuses on the interplay between government and society.
+My ongoing work typically focuses on the tit for that between government and society.
 For instance, deadly repression and its impact on future protests, subsidy reforms and whether they cause protests in the MENA, constituent protest against a policy being debated in parliament and how it affects their elected representative behavior in parliamentary debates.

 From January 2023 to December 2025, I was co-PI on a Horizon Europe consortium (DYNAMIG) awarded 3,000,000+ Euros for research on migration, along with seven other universities and institutes across Europe and Africa.
 Our project is described here.
 I am also a co-PI on a project to collect data on subsidy reforms and civil unrest in the MENA region from the 1970s to today–funded by UKRI through MENASP.
 Previously, I was a Research Fellow at the World Bank’s Twitter MENA Lab, and a Young Fellow in the Forced Displacement program of the World Bank/UNHCR.
 I got my PhD from the University of Toronto .